Scenic park getaways to unplug and unwind

 Palo Duro Canyon State Park, TX

-Some 120 miles long, 20 miles wide and nearly a thousand feet deep, “The Grand Canyon of Texas” is second only in size to that rather large gully in Arizona.
+Some 120 miles long, 20 miles wide and nearly a thousand feet deep, “The Grand Canyon of Texas” is second only in size to that large gully in Arizona.
 There are various ways to get around it – by foot, mountain bike, horse or car, depending on how energetic you’re feeling – and numerous options for spending the night.
 They include campsites equipped with water and electricity, drive-up sites, equestrian sites, backpack camping areas and cabins.
 Located in the Texas Panhandle, it’s a long-weekend-doable six hours from Dallas and five from Oklahoma City.

 Starved Rock State Park, IL